Archive.today: History

-On October 30, 2025, the FBI subpoenaed Archive.today's domain registrar, Tucows.
-The subpoena stated its purpose is to identify the owner(s) of the archive.today domain name, and that it was part of a criminal investigation conducted by the FBI, the nature of which was not disclosed.
+On 30 October 2025, the US Federal Bureau of Investigation (FBI) subpoenaed archive.today's domain registrar, Tucows.
+The subpoena stated its purpose was to identify the owner(s) of the archive.today domain name, and that it was part of a criminal investigation conducted by the FBI, the nature of which was not disclosed.
+The Catalan daily Ara speculated the action could be part of a campaign to selectively criminalize anonymous digital archives reliant on micro-donations (such as Anna's Archive, eliminated by Google from its search results).
+News coverage of the 2025 subpoena mentioned Patokallio's blog back in 2023, where Patokallio has said there were "several indications" the founder was based in Russia.